Error-331/code_tests/docs/bible/links.md

 Influence - August 17 (Honoring the Lord with our lives, judgments, and places of influence matters; We should not only pay lip service to loving the Lord; it should reflect in every interaction and choice we make; We should honor the Lord with truth, humility, and submission);

+Ultimate Refuge - August 18 (God is a safe shelter and refuge you can run to anytime, anywhere; God is with you; he makes his home in you through his Spirit);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;